 Please be aware that there is a long lag time between when you complete your pledge form and when we are told about your gift, so you may not receive an acknowledgement from us for a number of months.

 Once again the American Battlefield Trust has been designated as one of the “Best in America” nonprofit organizations certified by Independent Charities of America.
 The “Best in America” seal of approval was inspired by a comparative review of “watchdog” groups by the National Council of Nonprofit Associations.
 The Council included the CFC standards in its review, and the American Battlefield Trust meets or exceeds the standards.
 Of the more than 50,000 charities that participate in the CFC, only about 1,500 or 3% will have the opportunity to display this “Best in America” seal of approval.

 State Employees’ Workplace Charitable Campaigns

-If you are looking for our listing in your state’s campaign materials, many times we are listed under the group; Independent Charities of America.
-Many of the states still list us as the Civil War Preservation Trust, so to find our listing online you may just need to search for the keywords “Civil War.”
+If you are looking for our listing in your state’s campaign materials, many times we are listed under the group “America's Best Charities.”
+Many of the states still list us as the Civil War Preservation Trust or the Civil War Trust, so to find our listing online you may just need to search for the keywords “Civil War.”

 Some states provide their employees with the ability to make online donations, while others provide pledge cards for employees to complete and return.
 If you have any questions please contact your Human Resources department or campaign contacts.
-We are happy to assist you in making your pledge, please contact Anne McKiterick at email@example.com or 202-367-1861 ext.
+We are happy to assist you in making your pledge.
+Please contact Meaghan Hogan at firstname.lastname@example.org or 202-367-1861 ext.
 7242 if you would like support.